-WASHINGTON — Today, U.S. Senators Chris Coons (D-Del.) and Dick Durbin (D-Ill.), both members of the Senate Appropriations Committee and Senate Competitiveness Caucus, announced the Innovation Centers Acceleration Act, a bill which would expand research and development (R&D), targeted to reach a broader portion of the country.
-The legislation would spur greater economic investment as COVID-19 continues to strain the economy and place renewed emphasis on sectors key to economic resiliency and competitiveness, including biomedical technology, advanced manufacturing, and more.
+WASHINGTON — This week, U.S. Senators Chris Coons (D-Del.) and Dick Durbin (D-Ill.), both members of the Senate Appropriations Committee and Senate Competitiveness Caucus, reintroduced the Innovation Centers Acceleration Act, a bill which would expand research and development (R&D), targeted to reach a broader portion of the country.
+The legislation would complement a nationwide effort to compete with China economically by placing renewed emphasis on sectors key to economic resiliency and productivity, including biomedical technology, advanced manufacturing, and more.

 The legislation responds to the current trend of underinvestment in national innovation.
-Notably, U.S. federal investment in R&D is at its lowest level since 1955; harming both productivity and global competitiveness.
-For the very first time, the United States is projected to fall behind China in R&D investment in 2021.
-Additionally, innovation is currently over-concentrated; which limits potential for advancement.
+Notably, U.S. federal investment in R&D is at its lowest level since 1955, harming both productivity and global competitiveness.
+For the very first time, the United States is projected to fall behind China in R&D investment this year.
+Additionally, innovation is currently over-concentrated, which limits potential for advancement.
 Five American metropolitan areas – Boston, San Francisco, San Jose, Seattle, and San Diego – accounted for more than 90% of the nation’s innovation sector growth from 2005 to 2017.
 Meanwhile, half of U.S. metropolitan areas have lost innovation jobs since 2005.
 These regions are losing out on productivity growth that helps to create jobs and raise living standards.

 The Innovation Centers Acceleration Act would respond to the economic slowdown and the inefficient landscape of American innovation by:

-Organizations to endorse the bill include the National League of Cities, the Information Technology & Innovation Foundation (ITIF), the American Chemical Society, the Association of American Colleges & Universities, Brookings Metropolitan Studies Program, the Greater Philadelphia Chamber of Commerce, and the University City Science Center.
+Organizations to endorse the bill include the National League of Cities, the Information Technology & Innovation Foundation (ITIF), the American Chemical Society, the Association of American Colleges & Universities, the Greater Philadelphia Chamber of Commerce, and the University City Science Center.

 “Advanced technology jobs play a key role in American competitiveness and economic opportunity.
 But too many are concentrated in too few places,” said Rob Atkinson, President of Information Technology & Innovation Foundation (ITIF).“The Innovation Centers Acceleration Act would play an important and needed role in helping spread the advanced tech economy to more places in America, not only helping more places and people gain needed opportunity, but also spurring overall U.S. global competitiveness.”